hoseasmeliala/Jingga-Kopi-SQL-Analysis-Project/insights/Business_Insights.md

 The estimated rent is also an assumed monthly cost and should therefore be treated as a **screening indicator rather than an actual financial performance measure**.

 ---
-# 12. Month-over-Month Revenue Growth
+## 9. Month-over-Month Revenue Changes

 **SQL Source: `03_Analysis.sql — Q9`**